 10 ways to get started with WordPress development

-Understanding the WordPress file structure is fundamental to development.
-WordPress consists of a series of directories and files that work together to deliver your website’s content.
-Key files include wp-config.php, which contains your site’s configuration settings, and folders like wp-content, where your themes and plugins reside.
-Getting familiar with these files helps you understand how WordPress operates and how you can customise it to suit your needs.
+Knowing the WordPress file structure is an important first step in becoming a developer.
+WordPress is made up of a collection of files and folders that work together to deliver your site’s content.
+Important files include wp-config.php, which holds your site’s settings, and the wp-content folder, where your themes and plugins are stored.
+Getting familiar with these files helps you understand how WordPress operates and gives you more confidence to customise and manage your site.

-A strong grasp of HTML, CSS, and JavaScript is important for WordPress development.
-HTML is used to structure your content, CSS to style it, and JavaScript to add interactivity.
-There are many online resources and tutorials available to help you learn these languages.
-By practising how to use HTML, CSS, and JavaScript within WordPress themes and plugins, you’ll be able to create more dynamic and visually appealing websites.
+A good understanding of HTML, CSS and JavaScript is essential for WordPress development.
+HTML structures your content, CSS styles it and JavaScript adds interactivity.
+There are plenty of online resources and tutorials to help you learn these skills.
+Practising how to use them within WordPress themes and plugins will allow you to build websites that are more dynamic, professional and engaging.

 Subscribe to our newsletter

-Themes control the appearance of your WordPress site.
-To get started, you can install and activate pre-made themes, but understanding how themes work will let you create your own custom designs.
-A typical WordPress theme includes template files, a stylesheet (style.css), and a functions file (functions.php).
-You can customise themes further by creating child themes, which let you make changes without altering the original theme’s code.
+Themes shape the appearance of your WordPress site.
+You can start by installing and activating ready-made themes, but learning how themes work allows you to create your own designs.
+A typical theme includes template files, a stylesheet (style.css) and a functions file (functions.php).
+You can take it further by creating child themes, which let you safely customise a design without changing the original theme’s code.

-The WordPress dashboard is your control centre for managing your site.
-It includes sections for posts, pages, media, appearance, plugins, and settings.
-Spending time navigating the dashboard and learning what each section does will help you manage your content and site settings more efficiently.
-The dashboard is designed to be user-friendly, but exploring it in detail will make you more confident in using WordPress.
+The WordPress dashboard is your main control centre for managing your site.
+It gives you easy access to posts, pages, media, appearance settings, plugins and more.
+Spending time exploring the dashboard will help you understand how each section works and how you can manage your site more efficiently.
+While the dashboard is designed to be simple to use, getting comfortable with it will make everyday tasks quicker and easier.

 Build like a pro